 Focus and passion over benefits

 Let us face it.
-Apart from the benefits of blogging discussed in this series how to start a personal blog you can monetise it.
+Apart from the benefits of blogging discussed in this series how to start a personal blog can monetise it.

 I mentioned earlier in this series that